strojank/ae5-prefect/README.md

   as many Python files as you wish to implement your flows, but this script needs to import them and register them with the Prefect server.
 - `prefect_run.sh`: this is the script that the AE5 deployment runs.
-It does four things:
+It does six things:
   1. Launches the background web server to keep the AE5 deployment healthy
+  2. Launches a local Dask cluster
+  3. Points Prefect to the cluster
-  2. Authenticates with the Prefect server (currently assumes Prefect Cloud)
+  4. Authenticates with the Prefect server (currently assumes Prefect Cloud)
-  3. Runs `flows.py` to create and register the flows
+  5. Runs `flows.py` to create and register the flows
-  4. Launches Prefect Agent to connect to the server for monitoring and notification
+  6. Launches Prefect Agent to connect to the server for monitoring and notification
+- `prefect_config.sh`: creates a config.toml file with local secrets inside /opt/continuum/.prefect folder.
+Needed for registering flow with Prefect Cloud.
+Secret with matching names must also be available in Prefect Clouds's Secrets.
+- `secrets.py`: an example for using Secrets with Azure Storage Account.

 ## Instructions
 1. You need one USER token and one RUNNER token from Prefect Cloud.